auth0/auth0-flutter/auth0_flutter/README.md

 android {
     // ...

     defaultConfig {
         // ...
         // Add the following line
         manifestPlaceholders = [auth0Domain: "YOUR_AUTH0_DOMAIN", auth0Scheme: "${applicationId}"]
     }

     // ...
 }
 ```

-E.g. if your Auth0 Domain was `company.us.auth0.com`, then the manifest placeholders line would be:
+For example, if your Auth0 Domain was `company.us.auth0.com`, then the manifest placeholders line would be:

 ```groovy
 manifestPlaceholders = [auth0Domain: "company.us.auth0.com", auth0Scheme: "${applicationId}"]